-Do they have the same fonts or similar design?
+Do they have the same fonts or a similar design?

 Make more pins that are similar to them but don’t make them too similar so you don’t confuse people or Pinterest.

 Find common elements and incorporate them into your future pins.

 Some extra tips for getting more Pinterest traffic